Description

 - twist: S except New Nevis which is Z twist

-- If you are interested in purchasing more than 2kg in total please contact me directly for a discounted price.
+- If you are interested in making a total (all yarns) purchase of 1kg or more please contact me directly for a discounted price.